 The Transylvanian Hound eats slightly less than other large breeds, consuming around 2 and a half cups of dog food a day.

-Foods it will enjoy include various sliced meats, and various brand of dry dog food for nutrients.
+Foods it will enjoy include various sliced meats, and various brands of dry dog food for nutrients.

 How Much Exercise Does the Transylvanian Hound Need?